kucrut/kc-settings/readme.txt

 5. Post settings

 == Changelog ==

+= 2.6.7 =
+* Improve multiinput field type.
+It now supports unlimited number of string-based sub-fields, see documentation for a sample.
+Support in the builder will be added in the near future ;)
+* Many under-the-hood fixes and improvements

 = 2.6.6 =
 * Fix and improve file uploads.
 It's now possible to insert/select newly uploaded files